mnbf9rca/super_simple_tfl_status/readme.md

 ## Features

 - 🚀 **Fast**: Fetches and displays statuses in seconds
-- 🎨 **Color-Coded**: Uses official TfL line colors for quick identification
+- 🎨 **Colour-Coded**: Uses official TfL line colours for quick identification
 - 🔍 **Configurable**: Choose which modes of transport to display
 - 🛠 **Simple Codebase**: Easy to extend or modify